 We routinely monitor for the presence of drinking water contaminants.
 Testing results show that our system exceeds the standard or maximum contaminant level (MCL), for Haloacetic Acids.
-The standard for Haloacetic Acids is 0.060 mg/L. The average level of Haloacetic Acids over the last quarter is shown in the table below:
+As listed in the table blow the standard for Haloacetic Acids is 0.060 mg/L.